MargaridaMCampos/Docs_Simbiose/specifications/plataforma_voluntariado_spec.md

 The validation of an `institution` will need revisiting and thorough addressing.

+Currently, there are two options:
+1. an `institution` gets validated directly by `Simbiose`'s team - through *direct contact*;
+2. an `institution` fills up a form with legal information that is verifiable through some state agency - in order to get validated *automatically*

+#### characteristics

+Regardless of how an `institution` is validated, it must be assigned some attributes:
+* `name`,
+* `logo`,
+* `description` of the main activities
+* `categories` of areas of activities

+[ TODO - discutir quais outros/ se estes ]

 #### permittable actions

-A validated `institution` has access to all spaces, and is able to:
+A validated `institution` has access to all `spaces`, and is able to:
 * at `HOME`:
     * see the same as any user;
 * at `INITIATIVES`: